FitzwilliamMuseum/egyptiancoffins/_CiCinfo/presentations.md

 ---

-In order to help those connecting to the conference remotely, who are in parts of the world that are a long way from the UK, we have asked speakers if for permission to record their presentations so that they can been shared on-line with registered participants while the conference is happening.
+In order to help those connecting to the conference remotely, who are in parts of the world that are a long way from the UK, we have asked speakers for permission to record their presentations so that they can been shared on-line with registered participants while the conference is happening.
 Links to these recordings will be made available here during the course of the conference.
 Please note, however, that not all speakers have agreed to this.